Updated 20th January, 2020

-If you can make them look better, then you’ll get more sales!
+If you can make them look better, and improve SEO, then you’ll get website traffic and more sales!

 The good news is that there is a really simple way to edit and customize your WooCommerce Category Pages, and there are just 2 simple steps to make.